“From of old no one has heard or perceived by the ear, no eye has seen a God besides you, who acts for those who wait for him” (Isa. 64:4).

 This all begins the fourth Sunday before Christmas and concludes on Christmas Day, which is the Church’s New Year’s Day.
 A few months after Christmas the Church enters the season of Lent, which culminates in the Passion Weekend (the Paschal Triduum), concluding on Easter Sunday.
 Forty days after Easter is the celebration of the ascension of Jesus to his throne in heaven.
 And finally, fifty days after Easter, the Christian festive year concludes with Pentecost, remembering the day the Holy Spirit flooded the earth and filled the Church.

 To remember the event of Pentecost and the story that led to it is to understand what time it is at present in salvation history.
 It is our orientation for everyday life.
 God’s Spirit has been poured on all flesh and the Church has been sent as witnesses of Jesus Christ so that those who believe may be saved from their sins and filled with the Spirit.
-Indeed, Christian festivity is not about novelty—it’s about identity.
+So the Christian Calendar is not merely about festivity—it’s about identity.

-The time from Pentecost to Advent is called Ordinary Time, or Kingdomtide in some traditions.
+The time from Pentecost to Advent is called Kingdomtide (or Ordinary Time in less imaginative traditions).
 Together the sense of this time can be understood: the Church understands its everyday ordinary world, not just its Sunday religious world or its seasonal festive world, as the context of God’s kingdom.
 Christians are the everyday ordinary citizens of that kingdom.
 And so the focus in Ordinary Time is the extraordinary mission of God’s Kingdom advancing through the Gospel to the ends of the ordinary earth.

-So the Church spends roughly the first half of its year, in effect, reenacting the Gospel story, which not only helps older folks remember who they are in Christ but also helps teach younger folks who they are in Christ.
-It is the education of embodiment, which is most appropriate for the education of the Incarnation, the embodiment of the Son of God.
+So the Church spends roughly the first half of the Christian year, in effect, reenacting the Gospel story, which not only helps older the older generation remember who they are in Christ, which gains a new aspect of importance for dealing with the inevitable experiences of loss in the last chapters of life, but it also helps teach younger generations who they are in Christ, which is critical for establishing their identity in the first chapters of life.
+And the Church spends the second half of the Christian year focused on taking that story to the streets—the first half on remembering, the second half on continuing.
+So following the rhythms of the Christian year nurture both education and formation.
+It is the education of embodiment, the most appropriate for kind of education for the God of Incarnation, the embodiment of the Son of God—Emmanuel.

 And so it is time.
 It’s time to wait for the God “who acts for those who wait on him” (Isa.
 64:4).
 It’s time to enter again the world of waiting, the world of promise, the world where God has come with a promise to come again, and to bring with him an incomparably greater world—this one.